uluhanorhan/mtm6302-capstone-orha0001/README.md

 - I made the login page first.
 I most difficult part was making the background blurred.
 Then I gave up on this design.
 - I decided to make some changes on my initial design/mockup.
 - I will make the button look better and add more spice in the design.
+- I forgot to switch the branch first.
+When I realized I worked on the wrong branch, i moved the files to part-3.